Graduate Certificate in Library Media

 • Fall Semester: April 1

-• Spring Semester: November 1
+• Spring Semester: November 15

 Admission Process

-Complete applications will be reviewed by the Graduate Admissions Committee.
-Once a decision has been made the application will be forwarded to The Graduate School for final administrative processing.
-Please note that the application review process will begin at the close of the application deadline and not before.
+Complete applications will be reviewed by the Graduate Admissions Committee and the Department Head.
+Once the department recommendation has been made, the application will be forwarded to The Graduate School for a final decision.
+Please note that the application review process will begin at the close of the application deadline.

 For answers to questions on this or any program at the Department of Education, contact the Graduate Program Assistant at Phone: 406-994-6786 or edgrad@montana.edu.
-If you are ready to apply, do so through the Graduate School Online Application System
+If you are ready to apply, do so through the Graduate School Online Application System.